treeverse/lakeFS/design/protected-branches.md

 When a branch matches a protection rule, the operations described in the rule's `blocked_actions` will be blocked.
 Blocked actions can be:
-1. `write`: any write operation on the staging area, including: upload, delete, revert changes.
+1. `staging_write`: any write operation on the staging area, including: upload, delete, revert changes.
 2. `commit`: a simple commit, not including merges and reverts.

+For now, we will always add both blocked actions for all rules.
+In the future we will allow more flexibility.

 ### Runtime